LandSharkFive/LSMOne/README.md

 ## Sample File

-A sample file is attached which shows the output of the program.
+A sample file shows the output of the program.

 ## References